 In estimating the recoverability of capitalized exploration and evaluation assets, management is required to apply judgement in determining whether technical feasibility and commercial viability can be demonstrated for its mineral properties.
 Once technical feasibility and commercial viability of a property can be demonstrated, it is reclassified from exploration and evaluation assets to property and equipment, and subject to different accounting treatment.
-As at April 30, 2017, management deemed that no reclassification of exploration and evaluation assets was required.
+As at July 31, 2017, management deemed that no reclassification of exploration and evaluation assets was required.

-Income taxes and recoverability of potential deferred tax assets timing of reversals of existing temporary differences, and the likelihood that tax positions taken will be sustained upon examination by applicable tax authorities.
+Income taxes and recoverability of potential deferred tax assets

+In assessing the probability of realizing income tax assets recognized, management makes estimates related to expectations of future taxable income, applicable tax planning opportunities, expected timing of reversals of existing temporary differences, and the likelihood that tax positions taken will be sustained upon examination by applicable tax authorities.
 In making its assessments, management gives additional weight to both positive and negative evidence that can be objectively verified.
 Estimates of future taxable income are based on forecasted cash flows from operations and the application of existing tax laws in each jurisdiction.
 The Company considers whether relevant tax planning opportunities are within the Company's control, are feasible, and are within management's ability to implement.